JatinderSingh1981/Homely_TakeHomeExercise/README.md

 Add comments here
 - A possible enhancement is to mock the actual data.
 - Since the focus is more on completing the Test Exercise and logic, I am skipping the mocking of data for now.
-- If user changes data then ofcourse my test data will break.
+- If user changes data then ofcourse my test data might break.
 Thats why we need to mock the data.

 - Test 1 - Check what happens when no values are passed.
 Does it use default values and fetch the data?
 - Test 2 - Check what happens, if all the parameters (Suburb, CategoryType, StatusType) are being passed with the correct values.
 Does it fetch the data?